ryo1kato/mlr-grep/README.md

 ## License
 This software is licensed under the terms of the MIT license.
+(But the libraries it depends on may or may not.
+Check the license yourself if you're going to distribute binary.)
 * Project page: https://github.com/ryo1kato/mlr-grep
 * Author: Ryoichi Kato